aoijs/website/src/content/docs/functions/roleCount.md

 ---
 title: $roleCount
-description: $roleCount will return the guild's role count.
+description: $roleCount will return a guild's role count.
 id: roleCount
 ---

-`$roleCount` will return the guild's role count.
+`$roleCount` will return a guild's role count.

 ## Usage